-Gender and Circus Coaching

-Basic Guidelines for Circus Coaches and Mentors by the AYCO Youth Advisory Committee
+Cincus Coachi Basic Guidelines for Circus Coaches & Mentors

+MEA

+F D U G A

+C U

+BY THE AYCO YOUTH ACTION COMMITTEE

-Hello, Circus Friend!
+Hello, Circus Friend

-Thank you for visiting our resource sheet.
 We created this document as a guide to the sometimes-complex world of gender, in the context of teaching and mentoring youth in circus arts.
 We believe that acceptance of all gender identities and expressions is very important in the circus world, since circus has traditionally welcomed members of society who live a little differently than the majority.

-Circus is for everyone!
-Before you read on, a brief note: our resource sheet is not meant to be the definitive text for all situations.
+Circus is for everyone.

+Our resource sheet is not meant to be the definitive text for all situations.
 Different geographies have different cultures and vocabularies around gender, and those can change over time.
 Keep in mind that it is okay to make mistakes!
 The important thing is that you take the initiative to listen, learn, and adapt.
-It is your responsibility -and everyone else's, too - to make your circus place the safest and most welcoming place it can be.
+It is everyone's responsibility to make the circus community the safest and most welcoming place it can be.

+You can find a more detailed version of this booklet on the Resources page of the ACE website.
 If you have resources, questions, suggestions, or anything you'd like to share with us, please do!

+AYCO Youth Advisory Committee, 2018 yac@americanyouthcircus.org

+Being Mindful of Language

+Pronouns.

-AYCO Youth Advisory Committee, 2017yac@americanyouthcircus.org 1: Being Mindful of Language Pronouns Pronouns are the words we use to refer to people in place of their names.
+Pronouns are words we use to refer to people in place of their names.
 "He" is the pronoun in "he walked," instead of "Josie walked."

-The most commonly used pronouns are she/her/hers, he/him/his, and they/them/theirs.
-Multiple other invented gender neutral pronouns exist, including ne/nem/nirs and ze/hir/hirs.1 To most people, the pronouns others use to refer to them are very important to their identity.
+Examples: she/her/hers, he/him/his, they/them/theirs.
+Multiple other invented gender neutral pronouns exist, including ne/nem/nirs and ze/hir/hirs.

+To most people, the pronouns others use to refer to them are very important to their identity.
 Therefore, it's important to be respectful of the pronouns by which someone wants to be called, and to never assume somebody's pronouns.
 People's pronouns can change over time or stay the same, so frequent check-ins on names and pronouns are vital.

-When an individual uses "they" as their pronoun, it functions as a singular pronoun that agrees with plural verbs.
-For example: "Jack runs; he is running.
+When an individual uses they as their pronoun, it functions as a singular pronoun that agrees with plural verbs.
+For example:

+"Jack runs; he is running.
 Jack and Mack run; they are running.
 Tim runs; they are running.
 Darryl runs; ze is running."

+Messing Up.

-Messing Up If you misgender somebody (i.e., call them the wrong pronouns or use improperly gendered language to describe them), correct yourself, apologize, and move on.
+If you misgender somebody (i.e., call them the wrong pronouns or use improperly gendered language to describe them), correct yourself, apologize, and move on.
 Apologize briefly and sincerely but not profusely - If you ask forgiveness, you are redirecting the attention to yourself instead of the misgendered person.

-"Notice how he-Oh, I'm sorry, John.
+"Notice how he - Oh, I'm sorry, John.
 Notice how they are keeping their shoulders extended the whole time."
-1 See more on pronouns in Further References at the end of this document.

 If you realize your mistake after the fact, still apologize and say the correct pronouns going forward.

 "Rebecca!
 I'm so sorry; I just realized I misgendered you during that demo in class today."

-If a student misgenders another student or teacher, try to follow up with a subtle correction.
+If a student misgenders another student or teacher, try to follow up with a correction.

 Student: Andrea did a great job; she really nailed it!
-Teacher: Absolutely.
-They've been working really hard.
+Teacher: Absolutely, they've been working really hard.

 Afterwards, follow up with the misgendered student.
 Their comfort is first and foremost: Ask if they're alright with you giving other students reminders of their pronouns.
-If you feel it's appropriate, talk with the student who made a mistake one-on-one-not in front of the group-to give them a kind reminder.
-Language in the Classroom In introductions, check in with pronouns:
+If you feel it's appropriate, talk with the student who made a mistake one-on-one - not in front of the group - to give them a kind reminder.

+Language in the Classroom.

+In all introductions, check in with pronouns:

-"My name is Ellie, I use she/her pronouns, I'm from southern New Hampshire, and my favorite ice cream flavor is Purple Cow."
+"My name is Ellie, I use she/her pronouns, and my favorite food is blueberries."

 If you forget someone's pronouns, the simplest way to ask is: